AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/README.md

 **Approved by:**

 # Details for reviewing

 * The primary GeneLab protocol document for review, holding main steps/programs and example code, is ['GL-DPPD-XXXX.md'](GL-DPPD-XXXX.md).
+Any thoughts/feedback/discussion on that would be greatly appreciated 🙂

+# Example outputs
 * [GLDS-72](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-72/) was done as an example.
   * The ['example-output' directory](example-output) in this repo holds everything except the read files due to size.
   * The processing is implemented as a Snakemake workflow.
 The primary snakefile is [here](example-output/processing_info/Snakefile).